 Section 529 plans provide another valuable tax-advantaged savings opportunity.
-You can choose a prepaid tuition plan to secure current tuition rates or a tax-advantaged savings plan to fund college expenses.
+You can choose a prepaid tuition plan to secure current tuition rates or a tax-advantaged savings plan to fund college expenses beyond just tuition.
 Here are some of the possible benefits of such plans:

-- Although contributions aren't deductible for federal purposes, plan assets can grow tax-deferred.
-(Some states do offer tax incentives, in the form of either deductions or credits.) - The plans usually offer high contribution limits, and there are no income limits for contributing. - There's generally no beneficiary age limit for contributions or distributions. - You remain in control of the account, even after the child is of legal age. - You can make tax-free rollovers to another qualifying family member.
+- Although contributions aren't deductible for federal purposes, any growth is tax-deferred.
+(Some states do offer breaks for contributing.) - The plans usually offer high contribution limits, and there are no income limits for contributing. - There's generally no beneficiary age limit for contributions or distributions. - You can control the account, even after the child is of legal age. - You can make tax-free rollovers to another qualifying family member.